anthonyraymond/joal/README.md

 ## Start seeding
 Just add some `.torrent` files to the `joal-conf/torrents` folder.
 There is no need to restart JOAL to add more torrents, add it to the folder and JOAL will be aware of after few seconds.

+If WebUi is enabled you can also drag and drop torrents in the joal ui.

 ## Docker
 Build it:
 ```